remzi-arpacidusseau/ostep-projects/initial-utilities/README.md

   *standard input*.
 Doing so is easy, because the file stream **stdin** is already open; you can use **fgets()** (or similar routines) to read from it.
+* For simplicity, if passed the empty string as a search string, **my-grep** should not match any lines in the file.

 ## my-zip and my-unzip